rust-lang/rfcs/text/0000-rand-core.md

-We could instead ask ourselves questions like *how well is the theory behind the generator understood?*, *what are the minimum and average cycle lengths?*, *are there any bad states?, and *how trusted is the implementation*?
+We could instead ask ourselves questions like *how well is the theory behind the generator understood?*, *what are the minimum and average cycle lengths?*, *are there any bad states?*, and *how trusted is the implementation*?
 It is not possible to give any exact criterion using this approach, and if implementors must answer these questions themselves quality will vary, but an external body could perhaps give somewhat consistent answers.
 Unfortunately this would be